Apple Maps: Speed cameras and incident reporting

-Cycling Directions
+Cycling directions

-When Apple announced iOS 14 at WWDC 2020, they introduced cycling directions for Apple Maps in select cities, including Los Angeles, New York, and London.
+When Apple announced iOS 14 at WWDC 2020, they introduced cycling directions for Apple Maps in select cities to start with and now covers multiple countries, including United States, Canada, Australia, Japan, United Kingdom, Ireland, France, Italy, Spain, Portugal, Switzerland, Germany, Belgium, Netherlands, Denmark, Norway, Sweden, Finland, Czech Republic, Austria, Greece, Poland, New Zealand, China Mainland, Thailand, Hong Kong, Taiwan, Luxembourg, Mexico, Andorra, Lichtenstein, Hungary, Slovenia, Croatia, Gibraltar.

 Look Around

-Look Around allows the user to view 360°street-level imagery, with smooth transitions as the scene is navigated to provide precision in city environment.
+Look Around allows the user to view 360° street-level imagery, with smooth transitions as the scene is navigated to provide precision in city environment.
 Look Around was introduced with iOS 13 at Apple Worldwide Developers Conference in June 2019.
 It was publicly released as part of iOS 13, with additional areas to be covered as time goes on.

 Apple Maps Connect

 In October 2014, Apple introduced Apple Maps Connect, which allows small business owners to claim their business listing and edit business information, such as location and open hours.
 After the user logs in with their Apple ID, they are given a prompt to claim and link an Apple Maps listing to their account.
 The user can search through Apple's database to locate their listing or add a missing listing to Apple's database.